Spin-2 dark matter from inflation: DM relic density today

 It is important to note that assuming instantaneous reheating \eqref{T-reheating} strongly restricts our choices for $T_{\rm r}$ and $m$.
 First, fixing the value of $H_{\rm e}$ immediately fixes the reheat temperature $T_{\rm r}$.
 The parameter $H_{\rm e}$ is the Hubble parameter at the end of inflation.
 From the CMB observations we have ${\cal P}_{\cal R}={\cal O}\left(10^{-9}\right)$ and $r<0.03$ such that $H_{\rm e} \sim H_{\rm inf} \lesssim {\cal O}\left(10^{12}\right) \mbox{GeV}$ for $r={\cal O}\left(10^{-4}\right)$.
 We consider $H_{\rm e} \sim H_{\rm inf}={\cal O}\left(10^{4}-10^{12}\right) \mbox{GeV}$ corresponds to $r={\cal O}\left(10^{-4}-10^{-22}\right)$.
 From the instantaneous reheating \eqref{T-reheating} we find that this range corresponds to the reheat temperatures $T_{\rm r}={\cal O}\left(10^{10}-10^{15}\right)\mbox{GeV}$.
 Secondly, using the instantaneous reheating \eqref{T-reheating} and $\left(a_{\rm e}/a_{\rm eq}\right)=\left(T_{\rm eq}/T_{\rm r}\right)\left(g_{s\ast,{\rm eq}}/g_{s\ast,{\rm r}}\right)^{1/3}$ with $g_{s\ast,{\rm eq}}\lesssim3.91$, Eq. \eqref{mass-range} can be rewritten as follows

 Now, we turn to the order estimation of the combination ${\cal C}_{\rm e}(c_I,{\cal N}_{\rm e})$.
 Looking at different regimes for $c_I$, \eqref{C-e} simplifies to

 The strongest constraint on ${\cal C}_{\rm e}$ is given by Eq. \eqref{BBN-constraint} which is provided by BBN.
-In order to estimate the order of magnitude of ${\cal C}_{\rm e}$ in cases I, II, III, we should look for reasonable values of $c_I$ that do not violate the BBN bound.
+In order to estimate the order of magnitude of ${\cal C}_{\rm e}$, we should look for reasonable values of $c_I$ that do not violate the BBN bound.

 {\bf Case I}: In this case, we find ${\cal C}_{\rm e}={\cal O}(10^2)$ for ${\cal N}_{\rm e}={\cal O}(50-60)$ which is perfectly within the bound \eqref{BBN-constraint} imposed by BBN.
 For $\Omega_{\rm DM,{0}}=0.27$, we have plotted mass as a function of reheat temperature in Fig.~\ref{fig-1}.
 The plot is restricted to mass range determined by \eqref{mass-range-TR}.
 We will find that the following mass ranges can give the whole DM